tockawaffle/blue-lady-tools/README.md

 3.
     - Use the .msi to install the app.
 4.
-    - You can either install on the default path or choose a custom path (recommended).
+    - You can either install on the default path or choose a custom path.
 5.
     - Once installed, you can run the app from the start menu or the desktop shortcut.
 6.